-This is my new FAVORITE way to cook spaghetti squash, because it takes SEVEN minutes.
-That’s right, you can eat spaghetti squash in 7 minutes by using your Instant Pot.
+This is my FAVORITE way to cook spaghetti squash because it takes SEVEN minutes.
+That’s right.
+You can eat spaghetti squash in 7 minutes by using your Instant Pot.
 SO EASY.
-If your squash will fit whole, you can put it in, but if not, just cut it in a half.
+If your squash fits whole, you can put it in, but if not, just cut it in half.

 Pro: 7 minutes.
 Need I say more?

 Con: No cons that I can think of other than the fact that squash can be hard to cut in half – but if you have a small squash, you may not need to cut it at all.

 Instructions: Place a cup of water in the steel bowl and then place a trivet (the one that came with your pot) on top.
 Place the spaghetti squash (whole or cut in half) on top of the trivet.
 Press the Manual button and set it to 7 minutes.
 Once the cooking time is done, carefully open the valve to quick release any remaining pressure.

 2. Cut Squash in Oven

 The obvious con here is that you have to cut through the hard rind of spaghetti squash.
 I find that using a small steak knife allows for more control than a large chef’s knife.
 I typically cut the squash in half before roasting it in the oven when trying to get those al dente strands.

 Pro: You can pull out the squash at any time and test it to see if it is done.
 There’s less chance of overcooking it.
 I also think the squash has a nice roasted flavor when you cook it this way.